Did you know that your body weight is approximately 60% water?

 Water is essential for digestion, nutrient absorption and chemical reactions.
 One of the main components of saliva, required for breaking down solid food and keeping your mouth healthy.

 The carbohydrates and proteins that our bodies use as food are metabolised and transported by water in the bloodstream.
 Additionally, it aids in circulation in the body; the levels of oxygen in the bloodstream are at the highest when the body is hydrated.
-The more oxygen the body has available, the more fat it will burn for energy; without oxygen, the body cannot utilize stored fat for energy.
+The more oxygen the body has available, the more fat it will burn for energy; without oxygen, the body cannot utilise stored fat for energy.
 Furthermore, increased levels of oxygen will result in higher levels of energy.

 Staying hydrated ensures the right body is maintained.
 When the body excretes water as sweat during physical activity and in hot environments, the body loses water.
 Sweat keeps your body cool, however, your body temperature can rise if the water is not replenished.

 Detoxification is vital for removing unwanted substances from the body via sweat, urine and bowel movements; water helps remove toxins from the body.
 Your body needs to have enough water in your system to have healthy stools and avoid constipation.
 Kidneys are important for filtering out waste through urination.
 Adequate water intake helps your kidneys work efficiently.

 By suppressing the appetite, water aids the body to metabolise stored fat.
 Many of us mistake thirst for hunger; studies have shown that a decrease in water intake will cause fat deposits to increase, while an increase in water intake can actually reduce fat deposits.
 Another study found that just one glass of water can stop the false sensation of ‘hunger’ in 100% of the participants.